JhuunKing/JhuunKing/README.md

 - Hey there!

 - Welcome to my GitHub!
-My name is Pedro but everyone calls me Juno :)
+My name is Juno :)

 🌟 A little bit of me